GeminiWind/notes/Devops/container orchestration/kubernetes(k8s)/components/Service.md

 ### LoadBalancer

-- To support load balancer in cloud
+- To support load balancer in cloud (like AWS ALB)

 ```yaml
 apiVersion: v1